20th May 2026

 While males often weigh more than females, the average weight of a Staffie is around 11-17kg.

-In general, most Staffies usually live for about 12-16 years.
+In general, most Staffies have a lifespan of about 12-14 years.

 They have bright, round eyes and small ears that are slightly folded at the ends, like rose petals.
 A Staffie’s body shape should be compact and muscular, with strong legs and medium-sized paws.